Level 7, 10 credits

 Through participation in this module students will gain the knowledge and skills necessary to undertake a rigorous systematic review.
 At the end of the module participants will be able to develop a protocol for, and effectively plan, a systematic review.
 They will identify and manage evidence for use in a systematic review; and critically analyse methods and identify appropriate tools for appraising study quality in systematic reviews.

 Systematic reviews are commonly used to inform policy and decision-making about the impact of public health, health and social care interventions.
-The module can be taken by anybody from any discipline who wants to increase their skill set in the methodology.
+The module can be taken by anybody from any discipline who wants to increase their skill set in this methodology.
 The focus will be on application of the systematic review methods to a chosen field of investigation.

 This is a 10 credit course with approximately 20 hours of timetabled activity.

 The course is delivered at LJMU and attendance at all sessions is highly desirable and advisory.
 Additional learning resources will be accessible via the University Canvas VLE (Virtual Learning Environment) site.

 This module provides a complete guide and hands on approach to developing a research question and learning the methods and key processes involved in completing a systematic review.
 Systematic review is a cross cutting methodology which can be used in a variety of disciplines and through interdisciplinary collaboration.